London is a must-see destination for many travelers. If you only have a few days to visit, here’s how you should spend 4 days in London!

 If you’re planning a trip in the near future, make sure you register for travel insurance before you go.

 You can also check out my list of essential items for backpackers!

 On this trip we had 4 days in London to see the sights, drink tea, and explore the city.
 So, we needed a London 4 Day Itinerary.

-It’s not always easy to know what to do and what to see on a limited visit such as ours, but luckily I had been to London once before and had a general idea of what Emily and I should do while we were there.
+It’s not always easy to know what to do in London for 4 days, but luckily I had been to London once before and had a general idea of what we should do while we were there.

 I’m going to run you through what we did while we were in London, as what we didn’t do but wish we did.